JohnBobSmith/MessyFoods/README.md

 ##NOTES:
 I made a point of making all the artwork myself, using gimp.
 If you believe there has been a copyright infringement, please contact me and we will settle it right away.
-I don't check my emails very often, so it might take me a bit to get back to you.
 This also means you are free to use all of my art, subject to the MIT license.
 I'll try to include .xcf (open source image) whenever it makes sense to do so.

 Included is the electronic highway sign font from: http://www.dafont.com/theme.php?cat=302&page=2
 The font description says "100%" free so I hope that means I can include it here. :)

 I've made a point of making some, but not all, of the audio myself.
 Some audio files have been taken from www.freesound.org Where this occured, I explicitly checked that the license was creative commons 0, thus (hopefully) allowing me to freely